right-rudder/next-gen/src/content/blog/flabob-veterans-day-2024.md

   ]
 ---

-Flabob Airport, a historic aviation landmark, recently hosted a truly memorable Veterans Day celebration.
+Flabob Airport (KRIR), a historic aviation landmark in Riverside CA, recently hosted a truly memorable Veterans Day celebration.
 The event was a heartwarming tribute to our nation's heroes and an inspiring showcase of the future of aviation.
-NextGen Flight Academy was proud to be a part of this special day, honoring veterans and inspiring future aviators.
+[NextGen Flight Academy](/) was proud to be a part of this special day, honoring veterans and inspiring future aviators.

 ## A Day Filled with Honor and Fun